critmcdonald/javascript-charts/03_javascript.md

       google.charts.setOnLoadCallback(drawChart);

       // drawChart function that will:
-      // * create and populates a data table
+      // * create and populate a data table
       // * Set chart options
       // * instantiate the chart, pass in the data and draw it. function drawChart() {